isomerpages/nlb-sure/_read-to-be-sure/2b-rtbs01-perspective2.md

 ![](../images/dollar-gill-LUzZ1MllFxU-unsplash.jpg)<font size="2">Photo by Dollar Gill on Unsplash</font>

-Consumers love the instant gratification fast fashion provides.
-Getting their hands on [the latest fashion trends](https://www.drapersonline.com/news/how-the-desire-for-instant-gratification-is-shaping-retail) within a short time seems too good to be true.
+Getting your hands on [the latest fashion trends](https://www.drapersonline.com/news/how-the-desire-for-instant-gratification-is-shaping-retail) within a short time seems too good to be true.
 Yet this is what the industry delivers, and at affordable prices to boot.

-Fast fashion is everywhere and is produced at very low cost.
-Fast fashion companies have also promoted [size inclusivity](https://ww.fashionnetwork.com/news/Mango-completes-violeta-integration-shein-tops-plus-size-inclusivity-list,1327389.html), producing a wide range of designs to appeal to different body types.
+How do they do it?

+Vertically integrated supply chains allow fast fashion producers [greater control of everything](https://www.channelnewsasia.com/cnainsider/true-cost-demand-cheap-clothes-fast-fashion-industry-environment-220706) from fabrics to logistics.
+Outsourcing manufacturing to [low-cost countries offers bargain deals](https://www.wsj.com/articles/the-hidden-cost-of-cheap-fashion-could-catch-up-to-investors-zara-old-navy-11621556298) to consumers across the globe.
+Cheaper prices have been linked not only to [cheap](https://www.channelnewsasia.com/commentary/fast-fashion-manufacturing-cheap-modern-slavery-913181) labour but [child labour](https://labs.theguardian.com/unicef-child-labour/) as well.

 This industry continues to grow to keep up with rising demand and rapidly changing fashion trends.
 One has to stop and wonder: At what cost?